untoldengine/UntoldEngine/docs/API/UsingPostFX.md

 > `loadSceneAuthored(...)` call (see [Using the Registration
 > System](UsingRegistrationSystem.md#loading-scene-authored-data)), not by a
 > normal mesh import. `setPostFX(.colorLUT(.enabled(false)))` only lets you
-> compare the baked LUT against the default ACES Filmic tonemap — enabling it
+> compare the baked LUT against the native tonemap operator — enabling it
 > is a no-op if no LUT has actually been loaded.

 > **`.colorGradeLUT` is also asset-derived**, but unlike `.colorLUT` it wraps